iafisher/iprecommit/README.md

     # Python checks
     precommit.register(checks.PythonFormat())
     precommit.register(checks.PythonStyle())

-    return precommit
 ```

-The file must define a function called `main` that returns a `Precommit` object.
+The file must define a function called `init` that accepts a `Precommit` object as a parameter.
 You are not intended to run `precommit.py` directly.
 You should always invoke it using the `precommit` command.

 `Precommit.register` registers a pre-commit check.
 Checks are run in the order they are registered.
 The built-in checks know what kind of files they should be invoked on, so `checks.PythonFormat` will only run on Python files, and likewise for `checks.PythonStyle`.
 If you want to limit a check to a certain set of files, `Precommit.register` accepts a `pattern` parameter which should be a regular expression string that matches the files that the check should run on: